TheGuardianWolf/OpenSeadragonPaperjsOverlay/README.md

 # OpenSeadragonPaperjsOverlay

 This fork of the OpenSeadragonPaperjsOverlay adds webpack and nodejs support along with a few improvements.
+You still MUST require OpenSeadragon before this module as OpenSeadragon loads on to the window object.

 An [OpenSeadragon](http://openseadragon.github.io) plugin that adds [Paper.js](http://paperjs.org) overlay capability.